Up: [[Tarot]]

 > [!leaf] What Matters

 This guy chases after knowledge, wants to know everything.
-He’s on an active quest for higher meaning, access to the universal mind.
+He’s on an active quest for higher meaning.
 A couple of tarot writers compare him to Sir Galahad of King Arthur’s Round Table because both are *clean of heart*.
-This knight is an idealist, a fighter for social justice, heading for his north star.
+He's an idealist, a fighter for social justice who drives, drives, drives for the finish line, never slowing down to enjoy either process or goal.
+The minute he reaches one goal, he's on to the next.

 > [!leaf] Actions to Take